Thermodynamics of non-linearly charged Anti-de Sitter black holes in four-dimensional Critical Gravity: Thermodynamics and local stability of the solution

-As a first step to calculate the electric potential we must determine the quadripotential $A_{\mu}$.
+As a first step to calculate the electric potential we must determine the 4-potential $A_{\mu}$.
 We achieve this by integrating eq. (\ref{eq:FmnE}) and taking into account that $F_{\mu\nu}=2\partial_{[\mu}A_{\nu]}$.
-As a result the only non-zero component of the quadripotential is given by
+As a result the only non-zero component of the 4-potential is given by

 { where the integration constant in our case is null,} and the electric potential \footnote{In this work we have used the same definition of the electric potential as \cite{Liu:2014dva,Bravo-Gaete:2020ftn,Bravo-Gaete:2015xea}.} is given by: